tara-fenton/game-of-zones/README.md

 ## Completion

 There are two games below and a bonus section.
 Complete both games for full credit.
 We want to stress the importance of formatting and spacing your code neatly and consistently.
 At some point in time we have all written some pretty ugly looking code that didn't follow any convention, but now is a good chance to start tidying up our code.
 Please read through [Airbnb's style guide](https://github.com/airbnb/javascript).
+Disreguard const and let for now.

 ## Assignment